JACoders/OpenJK/README.md

 * rd-raspberry (OpenGL ES compliant renderer for use with Raspberry Pi - feel free to maintain!)
 * rd-strawberry (Maintainer: Xycaleth)
 * rd-vader (Maintainer: mrwonko)

+### Sorry for the history changes! ###
+For legal reasons we had to make changes to the history.
+This likely broke every forker's repo.
+See [here](http://git-scm.com/docs/git-rebase.html#_recovering_from_upstream_rebase) for how to fix if you've changed anything, or just delete your github fork and local folder and start over if you haven't.

 ### Engine "hax" ###
 * If your mod intends to use engine "hax" to figure out the nedaddr types (NA_IP, etc) NA_BAD is now 0 and NA_BOT is now 1 instead of vice versa.